pgvalle/SpaceInvadersClone/README.md

 $ cp build/SpaceInvadersClone.out .
 $ ./SpaceInvadersClone.out
 ```
-Now you're done.
+And you're done.
 You should have the game executing now.
-Congrats!
+YAY!

 ## Windows
 To be documented...